 Sea Collection shop manager Nguyen Nhut Luan admitted the dominance of China-made clothes is a huge problem for local manufacturers and that the materials and patterns of clothes from China are much more diverse and beautiful than those of local makers.
 Local makers in fact seem virtually limited to producing basic shirts and T-shirts at prices competitive enough for today’s local market.

 Faced with stiff competition from imported goods, many local manufactures have switched their attention to other markets.
 But there is still some struggling for local market share and to build their brand names at home.

 PT2000 is one example.
 Its stores are often filled with customers, especially as the lunar New Year (Tet) holidays approach.
 Though the company normally avoids major marketing campaigns, it has succeeded in holding its own against imports due to cost-effective staff and emphases on quality at bargain prices.

-Nguyen Quynh Anh Thy, a Vietnamese-American women living in San Francisco is a loyal PT2000 customer.
-Of polo shirts she compared made of similar materials and designs, she found a the shirts she could buy in the US costs US$50 -70, while they only cost VND200,000 at PT2000.
+Nguyen Quynh Anh Thy, a Vietnamese-American woman living in San Francisco is a loyal PT2000 customer.
+She said that a polo shirt costs US$50 -70 in the US while the same one made of similar materials and designs only costs VND200,000 at PT2000.